Besançon: Where Our Barge Through Burgundy Begins

 Besançon’s Porte Noire, a 2nd-century Roman triumphal arch from the days of Vesontio, still stands as one of the city’s most remarkable links to its ancient past. © 2026 Ralph Grizzle

 Along the Promenade de l’Helvétie, on the banks of the Doubs, a bronze statue commemorates a man most river cruisers have never heard of: Claude-François-Dorothée, Marquis de Jouffroy d’Abbans.
 Besançon’s tourism office describes the work as a patinated bronze by Pascal Coupot, installed on the Battant Bridge in direct confrontation with passersby.
 Jouffroy d’Abbans is closely associated with some of the earliest steamboat experiments in France.
-Local Doubs tourism sources place his first attempts at steam navigation in the Baume-les-Dames area between 1776 and 1778, while Britannica notes unsuccessful trials on the Doubs in 1778 and his later success on the Saône near Lyon in 1783 with the Pyroscaphe, which it calls the first really successful steamboat.
-So the strongest wording is not that he “made it all possible,” but that Besançon honors one of the earliest pioneers of steam navigation — a fitting figure to encounter before beginning a journey by barge.
+Local Doubs tourism sources place his first attempts at steam navigation in the Baume-les-Dames area between 1776 and 1778, while Britannica notes unsuccessful trials on the Doubs in 1778 and his later success on the Saône near Lyon in 1783 with the Pyroscaphe — which it calls the first really successful steamboat.
+Besançon honors one of the earliest pioneers of steam navigation, and he is a fitting figure to encounter before beginning a journey by barge.

 IMG 1851